adonisjs/v5-docs/content/guides/auth/web-guard.md

 ---

 ### auth.loginViaId
-Similar to the `auth.login` method.
-The `loginViaId` method creates the login session for the user using their id.
+Similar to the `auth.login` method, the `loginViaId` method creates the login session for the user using their id.

 ```ts
 // Login user using the id